vivaxgen/ngs-pipeline/README.rst

 vivaxGEN NGS-Pipeline
 =====================

-The viaxGEN NGS-Pipeline is a flexible pipeline for upstream processing (variant calling) of WGS or targeted-sequencing data from paired-end short reads or singleton long reads NGS experiments.
+The vivaxGEN NGS-Pipeline is a flexible pipeline for upstream processing (variant calling) of WGS or targeted-sequencing data from paired-end short reads or singleton long reads NGS experiments.